top of page

 Niseko, Hokkaido’s world-renowned ski mecca, sparkles with powdery slopes, Mount Yotei’s majestic silhouette, and Annupuri’s après-ski bars, drawing tourists to its winter wonderland just 2 hours from Sapporo.
 Luxury hotels and chalets here (¥40,000–¥100,000/night) offer slope-side suites, private onsens, and Hokkaido seafood dining, perfect for unwinding after shredding Grand Hirafu or exploring Moi Moi’s summer trails.
 Near Kutchan Station’s JR line or shuttle buses, they b

-Onsen Odyssey: Noboribetsu’s Hot Spring Ryokan Havens
+Onsen Gems: Noboribetsu’s Hot Spring Ryokan Havens

-Imperial Interlude: Hotels Near Heijo Palace’s Ancient Grounds
+Hotels Near Heijo Palace’s Ancient Grounds

 Heijo Palace, Nara’s UNESCO-listed imperial site, sprawls with reconstructed halls and Suzaku Gate, offering tourists a glimpse of Japan’s 8th-century capital near Saidaiji Station.
 Mid-range hotels here (¥10,000–¥30,000/night) provide cozy rooms, English support, and JR access to Todai-ji (15 minutes) or Osaka (50 minutes), ideal for exploring Nara National Research Institute or Toshodai-ji’s serene halls.
 With local breakfasts and bike rentals, these stays blend Nara’s impe